itsducksss/Basic-Single-Interactable-NPC/README.md

-# Basic Single Interactable NPC Dialouge Tutorial
+# Basic Single Interactable NPC Dialouge Tutorial FIXXXXXXXXXXX SCRIPT NO WORKKKK FOR MOVE
 Description

 This is a Unity tutorial for an interactable NPC, and how to create a basic single lined dialouge system.